ShaunCurtis/Blazr.EditContext/readme.md

-The purpose of this repository is to demonstrate how to track state in an edit form whwn using the standard Blazor implementation i.e. `EditContext` and `EditForm`.
-The code also demonstrates using the .Net7.0 `NavigationLocker` component to manage navigation.
+The purpose of this repository is to demonstrate a methodology to track state in an edit form when using the standard Blazor implementation i.e. `EditContext` and `EditForm`.
+The code also demonstrates using the Net7.0 `NavigationLocker` component to manage navigation.

+## Background

-`EditContext` implements the field state concept to provide rudimentary tracking of individual field state.  `InputBase` components call the `NotifyFieldChanged` method whenever their value changes.  `EditContext` provides an `OnFieldChanged` event, and `IsModified` and `MarkAsModified` methods.
+`EditContext` implements the field state to provide rudimentary tracking of individual field state.  `InputBase` components call the `NotifyFieldChanged` method whenever their value changes.  `EditContext` provides an `OnFieldChanged` event, and `IsModified` and `MarkAsModified` methods.

-However, you would soon hit problems if you used these the detect and manage state on an edit object.
-Neither `EditContext` or the individual components track the original state of the `Model`: they only know that a value has changed since the last time it was changed.
-You could change the Temperature from 5 to 10 and then back to 5 and the `EditContext` would still believe it was dirty.
+This does not provide true state management on an edit object as neither `EditContext` nor the individual components track the original state of the `Model`: they only know a value has changed (since the last time it was changed).
+Temperature could change from 5 to 10 and then back to 5 and the `EditContext` would still believe it was dirty.

 ## Tracking State

-In order to track atate we need to know what the original state is.
-If we're editing our model class then we need to keep a copy of it's initisl state.
-Not that easy with classes.
+To track true state, we need to know the original state.
+If we edit our model class, we need to keep a copy of it's initial state.
+Classes don't make that easy.
+There's no built in cloning or equality checking.

 ### The Record

-The solutiuon is to create a `record` object of our base class.
-Here's the `WeatherForecastRecord`.
+The solutiuon is to create a `record` object that represents the data class.
+Here's `WeatherForecastRecord`.
+It has an empty constructor and one that takes the data class.

 ```csharp
 public record WeatherForecastRecord